stan-state-numerical-analysis/control-flow-structures/homework/README.md

 # Homework Instructions

 Below the __init__.py file, you will see one Jupyter notebook file with the name homework_scratch.ipynb and four Python files with the following names: task_1.py, task_2.py, task_3.py, task_4.py.
 Each of these Python files contains a task for you to complete, those tasks have been copied into the Jupyter notebook.
 To complete the task, edit the **.py** file directly and commit changes as you make them.
 You may use the Jupyter notebook for scratch work, but **your final code needs to be in the corresponding .py file**.
-Do not edit the contents of the __init__.py and README.md files..
+Do not edit the contents of the __init__.py and README.md files.

 ## Homework folder structure
 ```